MarkCruse/covid-19/README.md

 # covid-19
 An analysis of John Hopkins University COVID-19 time series data.

+The information below is the Jupyter notebook, contained in this repository, converted to markdown.

+---

 ## Analysis of Coronavirus (COVID-19) Pandemic Data

 The purpose of the notebook is to evaluate the coronavirus (COVID-19) data provided by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU).
 This workbook only evaluates the time series dataset provided by JHU-CSSE.